 site1.example.com, you can easily map this site url to a dedicated domain name like

-myanothersite.com using a multisite specific FREE plugin named WordPress MU Domain Mapping.
+myanothersite.com using a multisite specific FREE plugin called WordPress MU Domain Mapping.
 If you have set up this plugin properly with your multisite, then you can easily map any domains to any of your sites inside the network.
+If you don’t know how to do domain mapping for WordPress multisite, I would highly recommend you to checkout this detailed tutorial.
+It will really help you out.

 Less resource utilization